ALTERNATIVES TO CHAMOIS CREAM

 VASELINE BODY GEL OIL

-Vaseline body gel is mineral oil based but also includes hydrogenated styrene/butadiene copolymer (a non-hazardous non-aqueous film forming viscosity increasing agent) , theobroma cacao seed butter (a non-hazardous skin conditioning / skin protecting agent) and some fragrance.
+Vaseline body gel is mineral oil based but also includes hydrogenated styrene/butadiene copolymer (a non-hazardous non-aqueous film forming viscosity increasing agent) , theobroma cacao seed butter (a non-hazardous skin conditioning / skin protecting agent) and some fragrance as ingredients.
 One drawback is that a look through Vaseline’s product reviews shows that this might cause itching and rashes on those with sensitive skin so use with caution the first time.

 HOW WELL DOES IT WORK?